ssvlabs/ssv/docs/design/eth1.md

 #### Has methods:

-- `HandleOngoingBlockEvents(BlockEventsCh <-chan BlockEvents)`
+- `HandleEventLog(blockEvents <-chan BlockEvents)`

-Goes over the channel and sends each BlockEvents for execution to processEvent asyncronously.
-After each BlockEvents it notifies subscribers about a new task.
+Goes over the channel and calls processEvent for each BlockEvents synchronously.

-- `HandlePastBlockEvents(blockEvents []BlockEvents)`

-Handles past event batches.
-It goes over each batch, it atomically processes each and updates DB.
-After all batches are processed, it notifies subscribers about a new task.

 - `processEvent(blockEvents BlockEvents) error`